 I had the privilege to have started my dance career studying Flamenco, Spanish regional dances and Spanish classical ballet - also known as Escuela Bolera - with the charismatic dancer and choreographer Celia Neves.
-A highly acclaimed artist in Spain, Mrs Neves came to Portugal by marriage, and opened a semi-professional dance school in Lisbon: the Escuela de Ballet Clássico Espanhol Celia Neves.
-She was a pioneer introducing the art of Flamenco in Portugal and received several awards for her devotion and contribution to the development of this cultural expression.
+A highly acclaimed artist in Spain, Mrs Neves came to Portugal by marriage, and opened a semi-professional dance school in Lisbon: the "Escuela de Ballet Clássico Espanhol Celia Neves".
+She was a pioneer in introducing the art of Flamenco in Portugal and received several awards for her devotion and contribution to the development of this cultural expression.

-I was luck enough to have been able to learn flamenco with many other great artists, such as with Carlos Benavides, Salvador Martínez, Antoñete, Doña Ana, Keren Jacobi, Rina Garavelli, Isabel Quintero - and more recently with my colleague in the Pálinka Company, Sofia Abraços - in Spain, Italy and Portugal.
+I was luck enough to have been able to learn flamenco with many other great artists, such as Carlos Benavides, Salvador Martínez, Antoñete, Doña Ana, Keren Jacobi, Rina Garavelli, Isabel Quintero - and more recently with my colleague in the Pálinka Company, Sofia Abraços -, in Spain, Italy and Portugal.

 But it wasn’t until 2002 when I began to research and deepen into the heart of the Romani culture.
-My passion and devotion for studying the roots of East European Romani dances was undoubtely awaken by the extraordinary Franco-Hungarian dancer Yumma Mudra (Myriam Szabo), founder of the Danza Duende International Network, who would become my teacher.
+My passion and devotion for studying the roots of Eastern European Romani dances was undoubtely awaken by the extraordinary Franco-Hungarian dancer Yumma Mudra (Myriam Szabo), founder of the Danza Duende International Network, who would become my teacher.
 I studied gipsy dances intensively with Yumma and shortly after was invited to join her newly found Gipsy Duende Company: the Salamantras.